 A patient in pain from a disc prolapse may have difficulty passing urine purely for mechanical reasons.
 The analgesics used in treatment almost invariably cause constipation.
 This situation is entirely different from CES where, instead of a lumbar disc protruding to one or other side of the spinal canal and compressing nerve roots to the lower limbs, it prolapses centrally.
 Here it impinges on the nerves subserving sensation to the saddle region, bladder, urethra and rectum, as well as the parasympathetic motor innervation to the bowel and bladder.

-It is critical to diagnosis CES at an early stage because these nerves have characteristics which make them both vulnerable to injury and unlikely to recover from a severe insult.
+It is critical to diagnose CES at an early stage because these nerves have characteristics which make them both vulnerable to injury and unlikely to recover from a severe insult.
 Firstly, they comprise small myelinated and unmyelinated nerves which are less resilient to compression than larger fibres.
-Secondly, because compression occurs proximal to the cell body, axons will not regenerate once Wallerian degeneration develops.
+Secondly, because compression occurs proximal to the cell body, axons will not regenerate if Wallerian degeneration develops.

 - altered saddle and/or urinary sensation

 - the need to strain to maintain urine flow.

 On abdominal palpation the bladder may be distended but not tender.
 Saddle sensation may be reduced to light touch and/or pinprick.
 In the early stages, anal tone will remain normal.